python/cpython/Doc/c-api/init.rst

 .. c:function:: void PyInterpreterState_Clear(PyInterpreterState *interp)

    Reset all information in an interpreter state object.
-The global interpreter lock must be held.
+A :term:`thread state` for the interpreter must be attached.

    .. audit-event:: cpython.PyInterpreterState_Clear "" c.PyInterpreterState_Clear

 .. c:function:: void PyInterpreterState_Delete(PyInterpreterState *interp)

    Destroy an interpreter state object.
-The global interpreter lock need not be held.
+A :term:`thread state` for the interpreter shouldn't be attached.
 The interpreter state must have been reset with a previous call to :c:func:`PyInterpreterState_Clear`.

 .. c:function:: PyThreadState* PyThreadState_New(PyInterpreterState *interp)

    Create a new thread state object belonging to the given interpreter object.
-   The global interpreter lock need not be held, but may be held if it is necessary to serialize calls to this function.
+   A :term:`thread state` can be optionally attached.

 .. c:function:: void PyThreadState_Clear(PyThreadState *tstate)

-   Reset all information in a thread state object.
-The global interpreter lock must be held.
+   Reset all information in a :term:`thread state` object.
+The :term:`thread state` must be active for the current thread.

    .. versionchanged:: 3.9
       This function now calls the :c:member:`PyThreadState.on_delete` callback.